cunning-of-colorado/testreporemote/readme.txt

 Hi Jason.
-How are you doing buddy.
+How are you doing amigo.
 Well, Jason, well.